-291 Investigations of further models not presented here motivated us to use the γm{11n} 292 configurations.
-They produced better images than the γ{116} configurations, especially if the 293 inhomogeities are in deeper parts of the model.
-This is the reason we prefer to use the mirrored 294 version of these configurations.
-In the present stage of the investigations, it seems, however, to be 295 reasonable to present also the γ{116} results, at least for a few models.
+Investigations of further models not presented here motivated us to use the γm{11n} configurations.
+They produced better images than the γ{116} configurations, especially if the inhomogeneity is in the deeper parts of the model.
+This is the reason we prefer to use the mirrored version of these configurations.
+In the present stage of the investigations, it seems, however, to be reasonable to present also the γ{116} results, at least for a few models.

-The results of DD investigations by Szalai et al. (2013b) and MAN configuration studies (Szalai et al., 2004) referred to the usefulness of the γ{11n} configurations especially if the effect of the inhomogeneity is small, that is if its size/depth ratio and/or its resistivity contrast to the host is small.
-At first the image of a small size prism will be compared with those of the often applied dipole-dipole (Dp-Dp), pole-dipole (P-Dp), optimised Stummer (St) and γ{11n} (n=1-4) configuration's images (Fig. 6).
+The results of DD investigations by Szalai et al. (2013b) and MAN configuration studies (Szalai et al. 2004) referred to the usefulness of the γ{11n} configurations, particularly if the effect of the inhomogeneity is small, i.e., if its size/depth ratio and/or its resistivity contrast to the host is small.
+At first, the image of a small size prism will be compared with those of the often applied dipole-dipole (Dp-Dp), pole-dipole (P-Dp), optimized Stummer (St), and γ{11n} (n = 1-4) configuration's images (Fig. 6).

-While the resistivity of the host in Figure 6 was 100 Ω m, the resistivities of the prism were 500, 160 and 140 Ω m in the columns in Figure 6.
+While the resistivity of the host in Fig. 6 was 100 Ω m, the resistivity values of the prism were 500 Ω m, 160 Ω m, and 140 Ω m in the columns in Fig. 6.
 The depth of the upper side of the prism is 3.9 m, its thickness is 2.0 m, and its horizontal extension is 2.5 m, between 26.5 and 29 m.
-For the applied inversion parameters see Table 1.
+For the applied inversion parameters, see Table 1.

-If the resistivity of the prism was 500 Ω m (Fig. 6, left column), that is the resistivity contrast to the background was significant the prism proved to be detectable by each configurations, however the application of the γ{111} configuration is not suggested due to the significant artefacts which are in the same resistivity range than the "real" anomaly itself.
-The other configurations detect the model clearly, they position it correctly and the pseudoanomalies were not comparable to the real anomaly.
+If the resistivity of the prism was 500 Ω m (Fig. 6, left column), i.e., the resistivity contrast to the background was significant, the prism proved to be detectable by each configurations; however, the application of the γ{111} configuration is not suggested due to the significant artefacts that are in the same resistivity range than the "real" anomaly itself.
+The other configurations detect the model clearly, they position it correctly, and the pseudo-anomalies were not comparable to the real anomaly.
 The size of the anomaly is, however, larger than expected.

 The conventional configurations proved to be better for this model because the effect of the anomaly is large due to the large resistivity contrast between the model and the background.
-For such models they work properly, while the inversion of the $\gamma(m){11n}$ configuration data for large effect inhomogeneities is not well resolved yet.
+For such models, they work properly, whereas the inversion of the $\gamma(m){11n}$ configuration data for large effect inhomogeneity is not well resolved yet.

-For the 160 Ω m prism (Fig. 6, middle column) only the γ{113^-} and γ{114} configuration images are somewhat convincing, while the traditional configurations proved to be rather ineffective.
-The γ{113} and γ{114} images present a resistive anomaly at the right position which arises quite characteristically from the background and the artefacts are smaller in their size than the anomaly.
+For the 160- Ω m prism (Fig. 6, middle column) only the γ{113} , and γ{114} configuration images are somewhat convincing, whereas the traditional configurations proved to be rather ineffective.
+The γ{113} , and γ{114} images present a resistive anomaly at the right position, which arises quite characteristically from the background, and the artefacts are smaller in their size than the anomaly.
 The γ{114} configuration results are the most convincing from the whole series, although the anomaly is not at all sharp in its case, neither.

-Finally the 140 Ω m prism (Fig. 6, right column) was detectable by all configurations excluding the Stummer one, but the anomalies were more or less mispositioned.
-The γ{113} and the γ{114} configurations seem to be the closest to the real model, although they, too, produced significant P. P. artefacts.
-The most important is however the presence of an anomaly at the position of the inhomogeneity which is inevitable for a correct interpretation.
+Finally the 140- Ω m prism (Fig. 6, right column) can be detected by all configurations, excluding the Stummer one, but the anomalies were more or less mispositioned.
+The γ{113} and γ{114} configurations seem to be the closest to the real model, although they also produced significant artefacts.
+The most important is however the presence of an anomaly at the position of the inhomogeneity that is inevitable for a correct interpretation.